The Ultimate Resource for Video Game Design

 The school started with its Visual Effects Program, developing a game production program more recently.
 Then, in 2016, the DAVE school added two online bachelor programs.
 These online courses are in Motion Graphics and Production Programming.

-As we mentioned, the DAVE school offers college-level programs in Game Production, Graphics, Visual Effects, and Programming.
+As we mentioned, the DAVE school offers college-level programs in Game Production, Graphics, Visual Effects, and Motion Graphics with an upcoming program in Virtual Production beginning in July 2021.

 Some of these programs are exclusively campus-based, others are exclusively based online (pay attention to which is which—this will impact total cost, flexibility, etc.).